I place my current research in social computing, an area examining digital systems that support online social interactions. My core interests include:

 1. citizen engagement in science, policy, and innovation: citizen engagement is an umbrella term encompassing a range of practices, including citizen science and Do-It-Yourself (DIY) practices, which attempt to connect citizens, experts and policy makers.

-2. human-machine cooperation in citizen science: I am interested in the ways in which information and communication technologies (ICTs) mediate citizen science.
+2. human-machine cooperation in collective intelligence: I am interested in the ways in which information and communication technologies (ICTs) mediate collective intelligence and participatory citizen science.
 I have an interest in human computation and the design of cooperative human-machine systems.

 3. science-policy interface: I am interested in how we can turn science into policy.